 I came to the Debod Temple on my last morning in Madrid.
 I haven’t been to Egypt yet, so it was pretty cool to see a real Egyptian temple in person.
-Apparently, the Temple Debod is also one of the best places to watch the sunset here in Madrid.
+Apparently, the Temple Debod is also one of the best places to watch the sunset in Madrid.
 Looks like a good reason to go back to Madrid again.

-The Temple Debod is located at Paseo del Pintor Rosales, 2, 28008 Madrid.
-If you are taking the subway the closest stop is the Plaza de España (Lines 3 or 10).
-A single trip on the Metro will cost between €1.50 and €3, unless you’re coming from the airport in which case a single ticket is €6.
-From Plaza de España station it’s about a 10 minute walk to the Temple Debod.
+The Temple Debod is at Calle Ferraz 1 in Madrid.
+Map link here.
+The closest metro stop is the Plaza de España (Lines 3 or 10).
+A single trip on the metro will cost between €1.50 and €3 unless you’re coming from the airport in which case a single ticket is €6.
+From Plaza de España station it’s about a 10-minute walk to the Temple Debod.

 While in Madrid I stayed at Huespedes Dolcevita Hostel in a single private room with a balcony.
 There was a shared bathroom, free breakfast, and free WiFi.
-The hostel was in the LGBT friendly Chueca neighbourhood and was a 5 minute walk to the Chueca Metro station.
-If you’re looking for a private room in Madrid at a decent price (I paid about $25 for my room/night when I stayed) I highly recommend this hostel.
+The hostel was in the LGBT friendly Chueca neighbourhood and was a 5-minute walk to the Chueca Metro station.
+If you’re looking for a private room in Madrid at a decent price (I paid about $25 for my room/night when I stayed), I highly recommend this hostel.
 You can book a room here.